 - Cube tofu and place in a bowl.
 In a small bowl, whisk together lime juice, sesame oil, ginger, and garlic infused oil.
 Pour over tofu and toss to coat.
 Let marinate for at least 30 minutes.
-Meanwhile, preheat oven to 400 degrees F.
+Meanwhile, preheat oven to 400° F.

 - Spread tofu onto a baking sheet, either greased or lined with parchment paper.
 Bake for 15 minutes, then flip tofu pieces.
 Return to oven for an additional 15 minutes, until browned and crispy.

-- Meanwhile, heat avocado oil in a large skillet and sauté zoodles briefly until just cooked.
+- Meanwhile, heat avocado oil in a large skillet and sauté zoodles briefly until just cooked, about 2-3 minutes.

-- Divide zoodles onto plate and top with tofu.
+- Divide zoodles onto plates and top with tofu.
 Enjoy!

 Dana uses her advanced training in functional nutrition and food sensitivities to help her clients love and trust food again as they heal from years of painful symptoms that have dominated their lives.
 Co-author of Nourished: 10 Ingredients to Happy, Healthy Eating and Cooking with Food Sensitivities Survival Guide.